eskimo-dave/iZone-Zone-Manager-V2/README.md

 ### Working

-- Auto detect how many zones you have
+- Auto detect how many zones you have, and name of each
 - Temperature change per zone.
 - Reading current zone temperature.
 - Changing the dampers (open, closed, auto) per zone.
 - Reading duct temperature.
+- Button creation for all favourites, including the naming

 ### Not working

-- Using favourites
-- Supply Temperature Sensor
 - Update values in favourites (this may not be possible)

 ## Installation

 1. Ensure prerequisites are configured.
-2. In HACS add repo [text](https://github.com/eskimo-dave/iZone-Zone-Manager-V2)
+2. In HACS add repo [https://github.com/eskimo-dave/iZone-Zone-Manager-V2](https://github.com/eskimo-dave/iZone-Zone-Manager-V2)
 3. Install iZone-Zone-Manager-V2
-4. Add the integration
+4. Add the integration, follow the prompts

-## Setup
+## Suggested Setup

 TBC